Jack (Mass Effect): In other media

-Cultural impact

-Fandom
+Critical reception

 In August 2012, Kotaku and Polygon reported that Jack was intended to be the protagonist of an upcoming Mass Effect point-and-click adventure fangame.
 The character continues to be referenced by fans of the series in popular culture, such as fan art and cosplay, due to her unique appearance.
 Jasmin Mohamed from Screen Rant noted the numerous similarities between Jack and Eleven from Stranger Things, drawing attention to their backstories as well as the fact that both characters go through the same character arc, which involves them learning how to interact and work with people that actually want to help them instead of using them for their own personal gain.

-Reception

 Prior to Mass Effect 2's release, there were concerns about the character's scantily dressed look as well as her characterization in preview trailers.
 Alec Meer from Rock, Paper, Shotgun described his first impression of the character from her initial trailer released in late 2009 to be a foul-mouthed "Big Brother contestant with guns and tattoos" who seethes with "cartoon anger".

 Jack has received mixed reviews for her appearances in the Mass Effect series.
 Parish from 1Up.com considered Jack the "poster girl for ME2's journey over the edge".
 He observed that "ME2 was more often guilty of taking its edginess cartoonishly far and venturing into the realm of the ridiculous", citing her lack of practical and sensible clothing, as well as surly behavior akin to an immature teenager as examples of the game's overcompensation for a darker tone.
 Ryan Winterhalter, also from 1Up.com, criticized Jack's character progression in Mass Effect 2 as a sexist trope and alleged that the only way to help Jack reach some sort of closure following her loyalty mission is for a male Shepard to sleep with her.
 He described the limitations that he perceived of her character development as "a male power fantasy, and it's excruciatingly poor writing".
 Tyler Wilde from PC Gamer criticized the character as banal, noting her "grisly past means she doesn't have any interesting space culture to talk about", and that her conflict with Shepard consists of repetitive assertions from her about how "Cerberus is bad and we shouldn't like them".
 With regards to her edgy persona, another PC Gamer staff member commented that "Jack would have been bad in a mid-'90s THQ game".
 GamesRadar's Jordan Baughman identified Jack as an example of "The Recalcitrant Shrew", a minimally dressed and needlessly combative female companion character archetype found in other BioWare titles.
 Her sex scene with Shepard in Mass Effect 2 has been labelled by GameSpot as one of the worst in video game history.